 - Ensure that all children develop secure learning to learn behaviours focused around exploration, resilience and perseverance, working with others and problem solving.

-Knowledge and Skills - Our curriculum offer will ensure that all children develop appropriate subject specific knowledge, skills and understanding in line with their stage of development.
+- Ensure that all children develop appropriate subject specific knowledge, skills and understanding in line with their stage of development.

 - Ensure that all children experience a breadth of opportunities and activities that expand horizons within and beyond the traditional learning environment of the classroom.

 Our conceptualised curriculum draws on best practice and delivery from a number of different models and approaches.
 At Woodsetton we recognise that as our school population changes, so must the way in which we approach planning, teaching, learning and assessment.
 Our curriculum map continues to change and evolve to meet the individual needs of our children each year.
 This is reflected in our approach to planning, teaching, learning and assessment.

 In order to provide pupils across Woodsetton with experiences that are relevant, interesting and challenging, and to identify opportunities for progression, we have adopted a curriculum structure which encompasses 3 broad pathways: ‘EYFS’, ‘semi-formal’ and ‘formal’.
 These terms offer a means of making subtle distinctions between not only groups of learners but also the degree of curriculum formalisation they will experience in either building the prerequisites for, or working within, a more ‘conventional’ National Curriculum type approach.